NirTurjeman/WalletWise/README.md

 ## **Demo Video**
 [Watch the Demo](/DemoVideo.mov)
-*Take a closer look at how Apple Pay Insights works in action.*
+*Take a closer look at how WalletWisse works in action.*

 ---